 Luzhniki Stadium is the venue for most of the matches played by the Russian national football team, and at various times it has also served as the home stadium for Moscow's Spartak, CSKA and Torpedo clubs.
 It has also hosted the finals of the two main competitions in European club football: the final of the 1999 UEFA Cup (now known as the Europa League), in which Italian side Parma beat French club Olympique Marseille 3:0, and the UEFA Champions League final in 2008, when, in driving rain and with 74,000 spectators looking on, an all-English affair ended with Manchester United defeating Chelsea in a dramatic penalty shoot-out.

 Work to rebuild Luzhniki Stadium for Russia 2018 began in 2013.
-One of the crucial aspects of the project is preserving the historical façade of the stadium, which has become one of Moscow's true landmarks.
-Inside, the stadium will be totally refurbished: the athletics track will be removed, the stands will be moved closer to the pitch and will be made rectangular, their gradient will be adjusted and two extra tiers will be added.
-Luzhniki Stadium's capacity will be increased from 78,000 to 81,000.
+One of the crucial aspects of the project was preserving the historical façade of the stadium, which has become one of Moscow's true landmarks.
+Inside, the stadium was totally refurbished: the athletics track was removed, the stands moved closer to the pitch and made rectangular, the gradient adjusted and two extra tiers added.
+Luzhniki Stadium's capacity was increased from 78,000 to 80,000.

 Host City: Moscow